mapninja/Earthsys144/week07/README.md

 ### [04 - TURN IN BONUS LAB - Tree Labeling in QGIS](04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md)

-This required Week 07 turn-in asks students to randomly select 20 candidate grid cells from the MORTALITREE fire dataset and label trees in the first 4 suitable cells.
+This required Week 07 turn-in asks students to use Earth Engine XYZ tile URLs in QGIS, randomly select 20 candidate grid cells from the MORTALITREE fire dataset, and label trees in the first 4 suitable cells.
 Students may continue labeling suitable cells beyond the required 4 as bonus work, earning 1 extra credit point per additional completed prefire/postfire grid cell, up to 10 extra credit points for the quarter.
 It introduces tree crown labeling workflows that support training data creation for machine learning.

 ## What to Expect in the Individual Lab Documents